 - Chicken breasts where possible, use fresh chicken breasts as opposed to frozen-thawed.
 Fresh chicken is always juicier.

-How to coat and fry panko chicken schnitzel
+How to coat and shallow fry panko chicken

-- STEP 3.
-Very important: set up a station.
-This will make your life so much easier and the coating process nice and smooth.
-1 bowl (or deep plate) for whisked eggs, 1 for panko and 1 for flour.
-Like image #3 above.
-Using a pair of tongs, coat 1 slice of chicken with flour, shake off excess then coat with whisked eggs, then finally, coat with panko.
-Make sure the entire chicken piece is completely covered each step of the way by the 3 different ingredients (flour, egg and panko).
+Using a pair of tongs, coat 1 slice of chicken with flour, shake off excess then dip chicken in whisked eggs, then finally, coat with panko.
+Make sure the entire chicken piece is completely covered each step of the way by each of the coating ingredients.

-- STEP 6.
-Fry on medium heat until golden, flipping once ONLY!
-Take a peek by lifting a piece and if frying side is golden, you know it's good for flipping!
+STEP 6.
+Fry on medium-high heat for about 3 - 4 minutes or until golden per side, flipping once ONLY!
+Take a peek by lifting a piece and if the frying side is golden, you know it's good for flipping!

 - Make sure the oil is hot enough.
 Test by dropping a small pinch of panko breadcrumbs into the pan and if it sizzles then the oil is ready for frying.